 Brandy Gatfield-Brune Kindergarten Teacher

-Tara Kennedy Visual Arts Teacher and 9th Grade Advisor
+Tara Kennedy Visual Arts Teacher, 9th Grade Co-Advisor, and Program Administrator

-Kevin Kramer 5-6 Teacher and 9th Grade Biology Teacher
+Kevin Kramer 5-6 Teacher, 8th Grade Math Teacher, and 9th Grade Biology Teacher

 Miranda Podolsky Kindergarten Teacher

 Samantha Powers Early Learner Teacher